khizermalik1/dish-diary/README.md

 - As a new user, I want to register so I can create and save recipes.
 - As a returning user, I want to log in securely to access my content.
-- As a user, I want to post recipes with images so I can share my dishes.
+- As a user, I want to post recipes so I can share my dishes.
 - As a user, I want to edit or delete my recipes so I can manage my collection.
 - As a user, I want to browse and search recipes so I can discover new ideas.
 - As a user, I want to like and comment on recipes so I can interact with others.
 - As a user, I want to save recipes to my profile so I can revisit them later.
-- As a user, I want the site to work on mobile so I can use it while cooking.
+- As a user, I want the site to work on mobile so I can use it easily.

 ---